 We are warned of the dangers of falling into a pattern of legalism.
 Falling short of the grace of God is not talking about sinning it is talking about trying to add works to grace for salvation.
 When we do so, we start to judge the salvation of others and that produces division in the body of believers.
 That is the bitter root that Paul is speaking about.

-See that no one is sexually immoral, or is godless like Esau, who for a single meal sold his inheritance rights as the oldest son.
-Afterward, as you know, when he wanted to inherit this blessing, he was rejected.
-Even though he sought the blessing with tears, he could not change what he had done.
+and that no one is sexually immoral, or godless like Esav, who in exchange for a single meal gave up his rights as the firstborn.
+For you know that afterwards, when he wanted to obtain his father's blessing, he was rejected; indeed, even though he sought it with tears, his change of heart was to no avail.

 We are reminded of the story of Esau selling his birthright for a bowl of soup (see Genesis 25).
 Esau was a man of the flesh and did not even care about spiritual matters.
 God uses the Spirit to guide and correct His children but a man that is not concerned with spiritual matters cannot be disciplined.
 The tears that Esau shed were not of repentance but were sadness and a desire to get the material blessings that he lost.
 He still did not have the desire to be restored in his relationship with God.